5 Ways You Can Improve Your Wellbeing Right Now

 Whether you're looking to upskill for work or simply want to learn something new, online courses are a great way to improve your mental wellbeing, offering flexibility and affordability.

 For more casual learners, all you need is your phone, tablet and an internet connection.
-Duolingo is a great app for those wanting to pick up another language, while TED brings incredible talks from the world’s greatest thinkers right to
+Duolingo is a great app for those wanting to pick up another language, while TED brings incredible talks from the world's greatest thinkers right to your screen.
+The best part?
+Both are completely free!

 5. Always Have Something to Look Forward To